blankworker1/AA/ENDORSEMENT.md

 ## 6. Scope

 This definition applies to all Share classes (including A4, C4, and R4) and any successor or additional classes created pursuant to the Articles.

-AA ROI is intentionally emergent and subjective, reflecting the separation of the Share as a legal instrument from the certificate as a collectible artifact.